helix-coupler/resources/README.md

 }
 </pre>

-The polycule structure is of course the topological superset of [bond, molecule, polycule], i.e. it is possible to derive molecules and bonds from polycules although that'll literally be a gas-guzzling mistake.
+The `polycule` structure is of course the topological superset of [`bond`, `molecule`, `polycule`], i.e. it is possible to derive molecules and bonds from polycules although that'll literally be a gas-guzzling mistake.
 The seemingly unecessary differentiation between the three is to optimise gas consumption.

 #### More on Hooks (and Rules)